 Statue of Popeye

 Elzie Crisler Segar was born in Chester, Illinois, grew up, and moved away.
-He was an obscure 34-year-old newspaper cartoonist in New York City when he introduced a minor character into his Thimble Theatre strip, a grizzled sailor named Popeye.
-Nine years later, when Segar died, he was the most popular cartoonist in the world.
+He was an obscure 34-year-old newspaper cartoonist in New York City when, on January 17, 1929, he introduced a minor character into his Thimble Theatre strip: Popeye.
+When Segar died nine years later, he had become the most popular cartoonist in the world.
 Popeye, an instant superstar, was the reason why.

 He's also as tough as his namesake.
 In 1996 vandals lassoed Popeye, chained him to a pickup truck, and ripped him from his stone pedestal.
 He landed on his face, but sustained surprisingly little damage, and Popeye fans from across the country called Chester with donations to restore the statue to its place of honor.
 It was, and the human Blutos were apprehended and prosecuted.